 The legal provisions within Article 62 of Directive 2001/83/EC permit the use of images, pictograms and other graphics to aid comprehension of the information, but these exclude any element of a promotional nature.
 Symbols and pictograms can be useful provided the meaning of the symbol is clear and the size of the graphic makes it easily legible.
 They should only be used to aid navigation, clarify or highlight certain aspects of the text and should not replace the actual text.
-Consultation of patients of all symbols will be useful to ensure the meaning is generally understood.
-Pictograms, symbols and graphics should not be misleading, confusing, or contrary to the standards of good taste and decency, and should not be promotional.
-If there is any doubt about the meaning of a particular pictogram it may be considered inappropriate.
+Evidence may be required to ensure that their meaning is generally understood and not misleading or confusing.
+If there is any doubt about the meaning of a particular pictogram it will be considered inappropriate.
 Particular care will be needed when symbols are transferred or used in other language versions of the leaflet and further user testing of these may be necessary.

-9. Additional Information
+9. ADDITIONAL INFORMATION

-9.1 Product ranges
+9.1.
+Product ranges

-There should, in principle, be a separate leaflet for each product of different quantitative strength and pharmaceutical form.
-However it may be useful to include information on the different strengths and pharmaceutical forms available; e.g. where achieving a recommended dose necessitates a combination of different strengths, or the dose varies from day to day depending on the clinical response.
-In such circumstances, other strengths and pharmaceutical forms with the same name can be included in the leaflet, provided that these other products have each of the following:-
+There should, in principle, be a separate leaflet for each strength and pharmaceutical form of a medicinal product.
+On a case-by-case basis national competent authorities or the European Commission may however agree to allow the use of combined package leaflets for different strengths and/or different pharmaceutical forms (e.g. tablets and capsules), for instance where achieving a recommended dose necessitates a combination of different strengths, or when the dose varies from day to day depending on the clinical response.3 or referring in the package leaflet of a tablet which is unsuitable for children to the availability of an oral solution for children.